MOSS BANK JUNIOR FOOTBALL CLUB

 - All parents are made aware of the Club Ethos and rules and asked to help enforce the via the Parent Rep, the Team Manager – or when necessary by contacting the committee.

-- In addition members of the Moss Bank JFC committee will monitor both training sessions and matches.
+- In addition members of the Moss Bank JFC senior management committee will monitor both training sessions and matches.

 t: 07536 088253